 Bedrooms

 If your pet sleeps in or visits your bedroom, fleas will be present in the carpet, on bedding, and potentially in the mattress.
-Wash all bedding at 60°C and vacuum the mattress, bed frame, and surrounding carpet thoroughly.
+Strip the bed completely and hot-wash everything — duvet covers, sheets, pillowcases, and any throws.
+Vacuum the mattress on both sides, the bed frame, and the surrounding carpet.

 Pay particular attention to the carpet under and around the bed.
 This undisturbed area provides ideal conditions for flea larvae — it is dark, warm, and accumulates the skin cells and organic debris that larvae feed on.